 In the morning hours, the light is redder due to the rising sun.
 In the afternoon, it turns yellow and back to red in the evening hours when the sun is setting.

 True Tone, in simple terms, adjusts the color temperature of the screen.
-The sensors measure the color temperature of the surrounding ambient light.
-Then the signals are sent to software that adjusts the ‘white point.’
+The sensors measure the color temperature of the surrounding ambient light, then the signals are sent to a software that adjusts the ‘white point.’

 So indoors, where the ambient light is warmer, the display will be warmer.
 Likewise, the screen will be cooler outdoors under the blue sky.

-This way, the True Tone makes things look more realistic.
+This way, the feature makes things look more realistic.

 Ambiance lights can alter the natural color and influence decision-making.
 True Tone is worth the battery consumption if you want to look at colors as they are and not influenced by surrounding light.

 It’s understandable that not everyone would need the True Color feature.
 Perhaps you want to see the picture as delivered by the screen with minimal interference.

 Also, if your battery is running in single digits, turning off the feature may extend the battery life a bit.

 Either way, you should know how to turn off True Tone on your iPhone.